• Skip to primary navigation

 person sorting and soaking beans

-2. We are using the quick soak method for this recipe.
-Place the beans in a Dutch oven and cover with 2 inches of water.
-Bring it to a boil and cook for 2 minutes.
-Turn the heat off and let the covered pot sit on the element for one hour.
-Repeat the above step one more time or until your largest bean is soft to chew.
+2. To use the quick soak method, cover with 2 inches of water.
+Boil for 2 minutes, then turn off the heat and let it sit on the element for 1 hour.
+Repeat one more time or until the largest beans are soft to chew.
+(Image 2)

 person stirring sauteed veggies in a pot

-4. Add the dried spices to the mirepoix and cook them for 30 seconds to make them bloom.
-To deglaze the pan, pour in ⅓ cup of chicken stock and use a wooden turner to scrape the bottom of the pan to release all the brown bits.
-The pan is deglazed when all the brown residue on the bottom is scraped away.
+2. Add the dried spices and cook for 30 seconds to make them bloom.
+Deglaze the pan by pouring in ⅓ cup of chicken stock and using a wooden turner to scrape the bottom of the pan to release all the brown bits.
+(Image 4)

 person adding ham and beans to pot of soup

-5. Pour in the liquids of chicken stock and filtered water.
+1. Pour in the liquids of chicken stock and filtered water.
 Add the cubed ham and the bay leaves.
 Stir until well combined.
+(Image 5)

-6. Add the soaked, dried beans.
+2. Add the soaked beans.
 Get a large handful of fresh thyme leaves, tie them up with kitchen twine, and submerge in the pot.
 Cover the pot and bring to a boil.
-Reduce heat and simmer the covered pot for two hours.
+Reduce heat and simmer for two hours.
+(Image 6)

 person removing bay leaves and pouring cream into soup

-7. Taste it and adjust seasonings to your liking.
+1. Taste it and adjust seasonings to your liking.
 Remove the bay leaves and bouquet of thyme leaves.
 To thicken, puree 6 cups in a stand blender then pour it back into the pot and stir well to combine.
+(Image 7)

-8. Remove the soup from the heat and stir in 1 cup of heavy cream, or if you need this dairy free, use 1 cup of unsweetened coconut milk.
+2. Remove the soup from the heat and stir in 1 cup of heavy cream, or if you need this dairy free, use 1 cup of unsweetened coconut cream.
+(Image 8)

 person holding a ladle full of ham and bean soup

-9. Let the soup heat through, if necessary, on medium low heat.
+1. Let the soup heat through, if necessary, on medium low heat.
+(Image 9)

-10. Serve our old fashioned ham and bean soup while it's still hot.
-Garnish with fresh thyme leaves, and cracked black pepper.
+2. Serve our old fashioned ham and bean soup while it's still hot.
+Garnish with fresh thyme and cracked black pepper.
+(Image 10)

 Recipe FAQs

-What spices do you use for this recipe?
+What spices do you use for ham and bean soup?

 The most common spices for our old fashioned ham and bean soup are salt, black pepper, thyme, and bay leaves.
 You can also use freshly squeezed lemon juice to brighten it right at the end.